frederic-perez/AmE-dictionary/data/dictionary.md

 __case study__ _n_ :two::hammer:
 __case__ _n_ :two::hammer: _Pascal case means only upper Camel case._ _XML tags are case sensitive._
 __caseate__ _v_ To undergo cheesy degeneration, as in certain necroses. _Noncaseating granulomas._
+__caseload__ _n_ The number of cases constituting the work of a doctor, solicitor, social worker, etc over a specified period.
 __casemates__ _n_
 __casement windows__ _n_ :camera: A window with one or more casements. _A metal casement window._ :es: ventana a bisagra, ventana batiente
 __casement__ _n_ :two::hammer: :es: ventana de bisagras _Casement window._